 There really isn't a 'best time' to take a protein shake, but it has been suggested that an ideal time would be directly after exercising.

 Directly after is when you're body is seeking protein to help in your muscles recovery process, so the quicker you can supply protein, the quicker your muscles can begin repairing themselves.

-Read More: Best Water Bottles Available Right Now
+Read More: Best Blenders Available Right Now